 devastating health and economic consequences of tobacco use.

 21 laws are an important step in protecting the health and safety of youth –

 and entire communities.
 By raising the age for tobacco products, electronic smoking devices

 and paraphernalia to age 21, we can reduce approximately 90% of new smokers

 from even starting the dangerous and addictive habit in the first place.

-On December 12, 2016, Columbus City Council passed a new ordinance that
+On December 12, 2016, Columbus City Council passed an ordinance that

 gave authority to Columbus Public Health to regulate tobacco retailers by